ThetaHacks/thetahacks.github.io/README.md

 # ThetaHacksSite
-The official site for ThetaHacks, a high school hackathon located in Sunnyvale, CA. Join us in February with a couple friends to earn free swag and awards while coding with others! <br>
+The official site for ThetaHacks, a high school hackathon located in Sunnyvale, CA. Join us in February with a couple friends to earn free swag, code with others, and win awards! <br>

 Website created by **AndyLi23**, **Rohan-Bansal**, **theAnshulGupta**, and **yixqiao**. <br>